 Textbook: There is no required textbook for this course.
 I will provide detailed notes to accompany each of the lectures.
-These are available on Blackboard in the "Lecture Notes" folder.
+These are available on the course web site.

 Over the past years, many students found that the textbook was not necessary as long as they attended the lectures.
 Most of the standard human physiology textbooks on the market are suitable for this course with the exception of a couple that are not detailed enough.
 If you have a book that was (is) used in another human physiology course at another university, it is likely to be suitable for this course.